 - Re-zip the folder containing your students' files.

 - Go back to the Submission folder the files were submitted to in D2L.

 - Click the Add Feedback Files button at the top of the page.
 A pop-up window that enables you to add the files will open.

 - Click the Upload button to select the zip file on your computer.

 - Click the Add button at the bottom of the window.
 The files will be uploaded and redistributed to the appropriate students.

 Feedback will not be published to students immediately, and you will need to evaluate students individually in order to enter a score.
-You can also leave general feedback directly in the Dropbox folder.
-See the Grading Dropbox Submissions guide for more information.
+You can also leave general feedback directly in the Submission folder.
+See the Grading Submissions guide for more information.